keponer/cardmarket_card_finder/README.md

 Behavior:
 - If both `--url` and `--cookie` are provided, the script performs a GET request to `--url` with the `Cookie` header set to `--cookie`, and prints the response body using the declared response charset (or UTF-8 by default).
-- If neither is provided, the script enters the interactive two-step flow (prompt for one or more URLs and a Cookie).
-For each URL, it extracts needed hidden inputs and seller links from the initial page, then paginates POSTs to load additional rows until `newPage == -1`.
-It prints the intersection of seller profiles across all provided URLs.
+- If neither is provided, the CLI enters the interactive flow (prompt for URLs and a Cookie).
+For each URL, it extracts the required hidden inputs and seller links/prices from the initial page, then paginates POSTs to load additional rows until `newPage == -1`.
+It prints the intersection of seller profiles across all provided URLs, with all price occurrences listed per seller.
 - If only one of the two flags is provided, the script prints an error and exits with code 2.
 - If `--post-url` is provided (optionally with `--cookie`), the script sends a multipart/form-data POST request to that URL, including any `--form` fields and `--file` uploads; the response body is printed.